OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0210.md

 ---
-title: Use of Hardcoded Cryptographic Keys
+title: Use of Hardcoded Cryptographic Keys in Code
 platform: android
 id: MASTG-TEST-0210
 type: [static]